 Using Micro Matic beer line cleaning kits and beer line cleaning equipment, your draft beer system will be thoroughly cleaned and continue to dispense top quality beer.

 Regular cleaning of the beer line, faucet, and keg coupler is extremely important.
 If cleaning is not done on a regular basis, bacteria, yeast, mold, and beer stone will build up and quickly degrade the quality and flavor of draft beer.
-A few minutes spent cleaning on a regular basis with the proper bear line cleaning equipment will greatly add to your draft beer enjoyment!
+A few minutes spent cleaning on a regular basis with the proper bear line cleaning equipment and cleaners will greatly add to your draft beer enjoyment!

 It is very important to use cleaning chemicals that are specifically manufactured for beer line cleaning.
 These chemicals are made to dissolve the buildups of bacteria, yeast, mold, and beer stone that occur with draft beer without leaving behind unwanted residue or off-taste.
 Keep your customers in mind when using these cleaning chemicals -- read all labels carefully on beer line cleaning kits and follow all directions carefully!

-Cleaning Kit Setups
+Beer Line Cleaning Kit Setups

 - Hand Pump Kits - Use a cleaning bottle with a hand pump to clean direct draw kegerators.
 The process involves pumping water mixed with cleaning chemical into the beer line and letting it stand for a few minutes.
 Then thoroughly flushing the beer line with water to remove all traces of the cleaning chemical.